 Provision for Income Taxes

-Provision for income taxes was \$3.2 million for the three months ended March 31, 2016, compared to zero in 2015.
-The income tax expense recorded for the first quarter of 2016 primarily related to current and deferred federal income taxes.
+Provision for income taxes was \$1.5 million for the three months ended June 30, 2016, primarily related to current and deferred federal income taxes.
+There was no provision for income taxes in the second quarter of 2015.